athensresearch/athens/CONTRIBUTING.md

 resolve #2
 ```

-Those with merge permissions should "Squash and Merge" as a general rule of thumb.
+This repo only allows those with merge permissions to "Squash and Merge" PRs.
 This makes reverts easier if they are needed.